nightmare233/MDducoments/Anytime Conversation Database.md

     - Put/Post API passes parameters through json data.
     - DateTime Parameters:
         - All time parameters need to be entered in the standard format of <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">ISO-8601</a>
-    - The maximum size for a ticket's attachments is 20MB.
+    - The maximum size for a conversation's attachments is 20MB.
 - All time values are UTC time.
 The caller can convert to different time zones where needed.

 # Includes